jfoo1984/greeting-codelab/lessons.md

     return template('Hi {{name}}, pleased to meet you!', name=name)
 ```

-Perform a GET request by opening the following URL:
+Perform a GET request by loading the following URL:
 ```
 https://greeting-<username>.c9.io/greeting
 ```

 #### What's going on?

- * Seperate handlers for GET and POST requests
+ * Separate handlers for GET and POST requests
    * GET to fetch HTML page
    * POST to receive form response
  * HTML form
- * New bottle.py methods: get, post, request
+ * New bottle.py methods: `get`, `post`, `request`

 #### Learn more